therealtwigster/fasa-stcg/README.md

 A handful of fields (mostly `moveRatio`) were left blank in the sourcebook for the Gorn and Orion ships specifically — those are reasoned estimates, flagged as such in `HANDOVER.md`, not sourced numbers.

+## Ship Recognition Database

+A browsable in-game reference of every ship documented in the source material — not just the ones you can fly.
+Filter by faction, search by name, and hover any entry for a quick preview with artwork and stats before clicking through to the full dossier.
+Ships that are fully built and playable show their real in-game art; ships that are documented in the sourcebooks but not yet built into the game show a generic silhouette instead, so you can always tell the difference at a glance.

 ## AI difficulty